yshavit/effesvm_j/notes/vm-stack.md

 The stack's registers are:

-- _$rv_: the return value for the current stack frame
 - _$fp_: the current stack frame's FrameInfo reference
 - _$sp_: the top of the stack, inclusive
 - _$pc_: the program counter (format not specified in this document)